 Optimzilla.com will compress your JPG format pictures.
 It’s basically the same as PNG2JPG.com, but it’s made for JPG format pictures.
 The compress your images by 85% and allow 20 images to be compress at the same time.
 Read this how to start a blog or company guide.

 Google Analytics is a great way to track traffic.
 They have a section on ‘keywords’, bounce rates, page views, and many more.
 The UI isn’t the friendliest on the market; However, it’s still the best free option on the market and the easiest to install.

 It takes less than 2 minutes to get Google Analytics working on your site with a paste of some code.
 Don’t forget to exclude your IP address, so your numbers aren’t distorted.

 More Quality Content = More Organic Traffic

-Check out our 5 Best/Popular Hosting Services for 2018 here.
+Check out our 5 Best/Popular Hosting Services here.

 Check out our Best eCommerce Platforms Recommendations here.